Spring Garden Revival

 Lincolnshire’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Lincolnshire enforces state and local organic waste management regulations in accordance with the Illinois Environmental Protection Act (415 ILCS 5).
-Yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
-Residents should use biodegradable paper bags or rigid containers for curbside collection, and follow bundling guidelines for branches.
-On-site composting is encouraged, provided piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
-These practices support Lincolnshire’s waste reduction goals and sustainability initiatives.
-For composting best practices and program details, contact: Lincolnshire Community & Economic Development Department
+Lincolnshire enforces state and local organic waste management regulations, including the Illinois Environmental Protection Act (415 ILCS 5), which prohibits disposal of yard waste in household trash.
+The Village’s yard waste collection program requires use of biodegradable paper bags or rigid containers—plastic bags are not accepted.
+Residents may also compost dethatched material on-site, provided compost piles are set back 5-10 feet from property lines and follow best practices: mix thatch with brown materials (like leaves), maintain proper moisture and aeration, and avoid overloading with grass clippings.
+These practices support Lincolnshire’s waste reduction and sustainability goals.
+For composting guidelines and program details, contact:

 1 Olde Half Day Road, Lincolnshire, IL 60069